 In 2010, GPG undertook a project to create a Framework for Political Party Programming for the National Democratic Institute (NDI).
 It examined the dynamics and incentive structures underlying party reform for the purposes of informing NDI’s future political party programming.
 As part of this effort, GPG utilized the emblematic example of the Institute’s party assistance programme in Serbia, which since 1997 has supported the country’s democratic transformation, to create a rubric for evaluating NDI’s worldwide approach to political party development.See less^^

 GPG has worked closely with the Global Organisation for Parliamentarians Against Corruption (GOPAC) and its various chapters including in the Arab world (ARPAC) over the last decade.
-This included drafting GOPAC’s guide for implementing parliamentary ethics regimes (LINK TO PUBLICATION).
+This included drafting GOPAC’s guide for implementing parliamentary ethics regimes.
 GPG also provided strategic advice for GOPAC’s board on developing their five year strategy and funding options in 2012, and was commissioned by USAID to evaluate the work of ARPAC , and make recommendations on its future direction in 2013.See less^^